Kubernetes in GCP

 - GKE provisions GPU node (60-120 seconds)

-- Worker pod starts and registers with router
+- Worker pod starts and registers with the gateway

 - Client retries and request succeeds